Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 in  Configuration
 ```

+Now the outermost type (named `Configuration`) is a record with one field named `pull_request_rules`, but the contents of that field could still be arbitrary YAML.

 Here we've created a file named `schema.dhall` to store the expected Dhall type (a.k.a. "the schema") so that we don't have to fit that entire type on the command line.
-For example, you can test drive the above schema works by
+For example, you can test drive the above schema works by running:
-running:

 ```bash
 $ yaml-to-dhall --ascii ./schema.dhall < ./mergify.yml